Mortimer J. Adler: Religion and theology

-Adler was born into a nonobservant Jewish family.
-In his early twenties, he discovered St. Thomas Aquinas, and in particular the Summa Theologica.
-Many years later, he wrote that its "intellectual austerity, integrity, precision and brilliance ... put the study of theology highest among all of my philosophical interests."
-An enthusiastic Thomist, he was a frequent contributor to Catholic philosophical and educational journals, as well as a frequent speaker at Catholic institutions, so much so that some assumed he was a convert to Catholicism.
-But that was reserved for later.
+Adler was born into a secular Jewish family.
+In his early twenties, he became interested in the work of Thomas Aquinas, particularly the Summa Theologica.
+He later wrote that its intellectual rigor and clarity led him to rank theology among his principal philosophical interests.
+Adler became strongly associated with Thomism and frequently contributed to Catholic philosophical and educational journals, as well as lecturing at Catholic institutions.
+As a result, he was sometimes assumed to be a Catholic convert, though this was not the case at the time.